Sep 24 Dallas Cowboys Watch Party - Clubroom 2pm / Game 3:25pm

 DAVID SLOVAK (APRIL 2011- OCT 2016) – Bro.
 David was asked to step in after Bro.
 Larry passed away unexpectedly.
 David also served as Property Committee Trustee, Ways and Means Chairman, and Public Relations Director (unit and district), and also founded the Ennis Czech Music Festival.
 David is currently the Membership Director and Public Relations assistant.

-THOMAS BETIK (OCT 2016 - Current) – Bro.
+THOMAS BETIK (OCT 2016 - DEC 2022) – Bro.
 Thomas is a long time Sokol member.
-He served as Physical Director, Property Committee Trustee, and District Educational Director.
+He also served as Physical Director, Property Committee Trustee, and District Educational Director.

 Bro.
 Larry Laznovsky was the longest serving President of our unit (30 Years).